kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 [image10]: ./README_images/iceresnet2_ADAM_scheduler_newdataaug_2ch.png
 ![alt_text][image10]

-After two runs, it seems like there isn't much of a difference, though it does seem like with 2 channels, the model is able to fit the training data better.
+After three runs at a learning rate, it seems like there isn't much of a difference, though it does seem like with 2 channels, the model is able to fit the training data better.
 Nevertheless, the main thing to do now is to see if overfitting can be prevented.
-Also the scheduler that is used is stochastic so it makes it a bit after to compare, so I might use a fixed scheduler in the next experiment...
-The problem being that it would require even more tuning.
-Another interesting thing to explore would be a grid search of the learning rates and weight decays.

 Next experiment:
-* Try rotations to prevent overfitting
 * Use a variety of weight decays

 ##### Experiment 7